EFdee-BTLA/SEF_BTLA/BTLA-Changelog.md

 Fixed SEF bug: M1 and M4 shotguns wouldn't display the breaching icon when approaching a door (Thanks to The Suggester for the hint)
 Adjusted bulk values on weapon variants
-Fixed BTLA bug: M1 sights weren't properly zeroed Addedb new voicelines for Multiplayer (swat4.tk servers) (Thanks Sphee for this) Tweaked some ammo values
+Fixed BTLA bug: M1 sights weren't properly zeroed Added new voicelines for Multiplayer (swat4.tk servers) (Thanks Sphee for this) Tweaked some ammo values
 (Adjusted beanbag mass, tweaked Less Lethal shotgun muzzle velocity, Adjusted Slug rounds mass) Improved MP5K-PDW model
-Removed MP5K-PDW aimpoint variants
-Fixed Level III Armor texture glitch (apparently) Changed the max ammount of grenade launcher rounds to 10 Fixed BTLA bug: If carrying more than one pepper spray can, after emptying the first one, you wouldn't be able to use the second one.
+Fixed Level III Armor texture glitch
+Fixed BTLA bug: If carrying more than one pepper spray can, after emptying the first one, you wouldn't be able to use the second one.
 (Thanks to The Suggester for the hint)
-Added Beretta 92FS to the game, suppressed variant included Added M16A2 to the game, suppressed variant included Some new singleplayers voicelines have been added to Multiplayer (Thanks Sphee) Suspects are much more prone to flee/pick up their guns when unobserved by the player or AI officers Reworked Ballistics (Thanks to Ryker for helping me out to test this) Reworked damage system (Thanks Ryker)
+Added Beretta 92FS to the game, suppressed variant included Added M16A2 to the game, suppressed variant included Some new singleplayers voicelines have been added to Multiplayer (Thanks Sphee) Suspects are much more prone to flee/pick up their guns when unobserved by the player or AI officers Reworked Ballistics (Thanks to Ryker for helping me out with testing this) Reworked damage system (Thanks Ryker)
 Improved Leaning
 Improved various weapons accuracies
-Suppressed weapons now shoot rounds at subsonic speeds Increased CS Gas radius
+Suppressed weapons now shoot rounds at subsonic speeds Tweaked Grenades
-Tweaked Flashbang radius and damage
-Tweaked Stinger radius and damage
-Improved ragdolls (SSF mod)
-Added voicelines without radio static from Swat 4 demo (Thanks Sphee) Aiming while running is now possible (Thanks Beppe for sharing this with me)
+Removed x3 grenade packs, replaced with x2 packs (encourages the use of Grenade Launchers) Improved movement speed (sidestep and backwards movement, thanks Ryker for this idea) Added voicelines without radio static from Swat 4 demo (Thanks Sphee) Fixed Gargabe Collector crash on MP and SP
+Improved M870 Shorty sight positions
+Implemented Ryker's Ammo Weight Fix List v1.0
+Reworked enemy archetypes
+Reworked gun sounds
+Reworked Score values
+Added a few new MP skins

 ### SEF v7.1 Update ###
 Fixed SEF bug: Game would crash if exposed to CS gas.
 Thanks to beppe for this (Already in BTLA since 1.1 but was accidentally         removed on 1.2)